cultureshocked/portfolio/README.md

 Or use `pnpm` or your package manager/runtime of choosing.

+**Be sure to modify `src/globals.ts`, specifically lines 4 and 13 to provide your LinkedIn and GitHub usernames.**

 ## SolidJS

 SolidJS is a Javascript library designed for fine-grained reactivity through the use of signals.
 It is far more performant than popular libraries like React, but borrows much of the DX and QoL from React to make development enjoyable.